 » If both teams have similar uniforms, the home team must wear pinnies or training bibs of a different color over their uniforms.
 These vests are available at the Concessions Stand.

-» Home team should occupy the bleachers on the north or east sidelines, visitors the south or west sides.
+» For U5-U6, Home team should occupy the bleachers on the north or east sidelines, visitors the south or west sides.
+For U7 and older, both home and visitors will occupy the same sideline, divided up by the mid-line and staying within the striped coaches box.

 » If either team does not have enough to play by 10 minutes after kick off then the game is considered a forfeit.
 If the teams decide to stay and scrimmage, then that is their decision.
 Referees are not required to stay since a scrimmage is not a sanctioned game.
 Minimum number of players needed to start a game is as follows: